joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/06/24/podcasts/friends-for-16-years-lovers-for-one-night-encore.html

 **Trump to Meet With G.O.P.
 Senators Amid New Divisions**\
-`The president has been unhappy with pushback from Republican senators and a resistance to abandoning the filibuster to pass new voting restrictions.`\
+`The president has been unhappy with pushback from Republican senators and a resistance to abandoning the filibuster to pass voting restrictions.
+His visit comes after the Senate rebuked him on Iran.`\
 https://www.nytimes.com/2026/06/24/us/politics/trump-senate-republicans-meeting.html

 **Kevin Warsh Is Missing Alan Greenspan’s Point**\